Power Line Communication and Sensing Using Time Series Forecasting: Time-Series Forecasting

-In the following, we discuss the use of different time series forecasting methods for predicting $\tilde{x}_n$.
-We defer to Section~\ref{subsec:predictDataSet} for the procedure to choose suitable time-series prediction models to use for our anomaly detection, depending on the nature of the data used for our diagnostics scheme.
+In the~following, we~discuss the~use of different time-series forecasting methods for predicting $\tilde{x}_n$.
+We~defer to Section~\ref{subsec:predictDataSet} for the~procedure to choose suitable time-series prediction models to use for our anomaly detection, depending on~the~nature of the~data used for our diagnostics~scheme.